datascience-gft/blog_posts/telematics/blog.md

 - `xgb_model.bst`: the xgboost model file

 Following these steps to deploy the model on Cloud Run
-1. Make sure the current working directory is the working directory containing the above-listed files.
+1. Make sure the current working directory is the directory containing the above-listed files.
 1. Then, we build a docker image by running
 `docker build -t gcr.io/gft-bike-insurance/predictive-maintenance:latest .`
 1. After this, push the image into Google Container Registry (GCR) by running `docker push gcr.io/gft-bike-insurance/predictive-maintenance`
 1. We can deploy the model image on Cloud Run using the Cloud Console or the service.yaml file and `gcloud beta run services replace` cli
 1. Finally, we get the endpoint of the cloud run service ('https://predictive-maintenance-apnir7ajvq-nw.a.run.app' in this case)

-After the model is deployed on Cloud Run, we can run the following script to make requests.
+After the model has been deployed on Cloud Run, we can run the following script to make requests.

 ```python
 import subprocess